darkpalacestudio/manuals/common/03_installation.md

 ## Manual installation
 Darkpalace Studio plugins can be installed in a manual way.
-After downloading the ZIP (or dmg on macOS) archive for your operating system from tentary, extract the desired plugin format into your respective plugin folder.
+After downloading the zip or dmg archive for your operating system from tentary, extract the desired plugin format into your respective plugin folder.

 If you don't have a custom plugin folder set in your DAW, refer to the to the default locations: